OWASP/www-project-developer-guide/release-pt-br/03-introduction.md

 and providing enough detail to get developers started on various OWASP tools and documents.

 All of the OWASP projects and tools described in this guide are free to download and use.
-All OWASP projects are open source; do get involved if you are interested in improving application security.
+All OWASP projects are open source; please do get involved if you are interested in improving application security.

 #### Audience

+Developers should use this OWASP Developer Guide to help write applications that are more secure.
-The OWASP Developer Guide has been written by the security community to help software developers write solid, safe and secure applications.
+The guide has been written by the security community to help software developers write solid, safe and secure applications.
-Developers should try and be familiar with most of this guide; it will help to write applications that are more secure.
+Most of the contributors to this guide are also software developers as well as security engineers, and this helps to keep the focus developer centric.

+If you are in a hurry and want information on a specific subject then try the [OpenCRE chat][opencrechat] LLM for immediate answers.

+#### What is the Developer Guide?

 You can think of this guide as a cross-reference source to the many tools and documents that OWASP provide for developers.